limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 To be honest, I thought Pinky's Palace was a misnomer; it should be Pinky's Dungeon instead :sweat_smile:

 Walking through this VM took longer than usual because of the twists and turns.
 I had to document down the crucial sections and took more screen captures.
-It certainly lived up to its name of being harder than the first one, with the reverse engineering of `qsub` and the exploit development for `panel`.
+It certainly lived up to its name of being harder than the first one, adding with the reverse engineering of `qsub`, and the exploit development for `panel`.

 I give it a :+1: